Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 !!! example

-    If Joe is in 'orgId' '10' and '16', then the `groupName` would be '[10, 16]').
+    If Joe is in 'orgId' '10' and '16', then the `groupName` would be '["10", "16"]'.
 Here is what your code might look like:

     ```java
     Amplitude.getInstance().setGroup("orgID", new JSONArray().put("10").put("16"));  // list values
     ```

-You can also use `logEventWithGroups` to set event-level groups.
+You can also use `logEvent` to set event-level groups.
 This means that the group designation only applies for the specific event being logged and doesn't persist on the user unless you explicitly set it with `setGroup`:

 === "Java"